How To Start A Business In New Hampshire

 What licenses do I need to start a business in New Hampshire?

-There isn’t a general business license required by the state, however, there are potentially several different licenses and permits a business will need to obtain before starting.
+The state doesn’t require a general business license, however, there are potentially several different licenses and permits a business will need to obtain before starting.